George A. Pruitt Hall

-Thomas Edison State University broke ground on its new Nursing Education Center on Thursday, June 19, and expects the building to be completed in early 2016.
+Thomas Edison State University broke ground on its newest building, Glen Cairn Hall, on Thursday, June 19, and expects the building to be completed in summer 2016.

 To prepare the site, which the University acquired from the city of Trenton in March 2013, the College demolished the former Glen Cairn Arms apartment complex, which sat vacant and dilapidated for decades.
 Demolition of the complex was completed in November 2013.

-The development of the Nursing Education Center will provide the city of Trenton with its newest landmark building and redefine an important part of the historic State House section of the city at a key gateway location at West State and Calhoun streets.
+The development of the Glen Cairn Hall will provide the city of Trenton with its newest landmark building and redefine an important part of the historic State House section of the city at a key gateway location at West State and Calhoun streets.

 Buildingtop of page

 - Glen Cairn Hall will be a 34,360-square-foot building that will house the University's W. Cary Edwards School of Nursing and include new, state-of-the-art nursing simulation laboratories, lecture halls, conference rooms and a testing center.

-- The building will also have a two-level, 44,828-square-foot parking garage to accommodate up to 98 vehicles.
+- The building will also have a two-level, 44,828-square-foot parking garage to accommodate more than 90 vehicles.

 - The building is designed to reflect the many former mansions that were located along this portion of West State Street and incorporates traditional and durable materials for the exterior, such as slate and composite slate roofing, brick walls and limestone accents.

 - The building's skin features robust insulation, thermal breaks, continuous air barriers and many details adapted from the National Institute of Building Sciences "best practice" design guides.

 - The windows utilize high performing insulated glazing, which vastly exceed the code required minimums for glazing performance and provide ample light and views without the energy loss usually associated with larger windows.

-- The rear of the parking garage roof is designed to be a green roof that creates an outdoor space for students and College events while also reducing the flow of rainwater and mitigating the urban heat island effect.
+- The rear of the parking garage roof is designed to be a green roof that creates an outdoor space for students and University events while also reducing the flow of rainwater and mitigating the urban heat island effect.